schmasterz/yii-material-kit/README.md

 ### Requirements

-The minimum requirement by yii2-widget-ag-grid that your Web server supports PHP 7.4.
+The minimum requirement by yii-material-kit that your Web server supports PHP 7.4.

 ### Install via Composer